NABC® Recycled Rides® For Schools

-Participating schools have access to a members-only NABC Recycled Rides® kit which includes step-by-step guidelines and instructions on how to implement a successful program.
-NABC Recycled Rides® for Schools committee members are available to provide guidance throughout the entire program, including help to obtain a vehicle, acquire the parts for repair and continuing through the “gifting” process and ceremony.
+Participating schools have access to a members-only NABC® Recycled Rides® kit which includes step-by-step guidelines and instructions on how to implement a successful program.
+NABC® Recycled Rides® for Schools committee members are available to provide guidance throughout the entire program, including help to obtain a vehicle, acquire the parts for repair and continuing through the “gifting” process and ceremony.
+Schools also have access to purchase the presentation kit ($110 + shipping – price subject to change) with the reusable signature green bow, banner and more.

 Click below to get started Changing and Saving Lives Every Day in your community.